 Mediation is an alternative dispute resolution method in which two spouses can rely on a neutral third party to facilitate the negotiation process.
 This neutral party, the mediator, does not make decisions for the couple.
 Rather, the mediator helps the couple to communicate and find common ground regarding the matters they are disputing.
 In this way, the divorcing or otherwise separated parties can deal with expectations that are unrealistic early on.
 The mediator may also provide some innovative solutions, as well as help with arranging a final divorce settlement.

 One of the biggest benefits of mediation is that it helps with minimizing conflict between you and your spouse.
 In addition, this process can be significantly less expensive than traditional divorce litigation.

 Furthermore, when spouses reach a settlement through divorce mediation, they are more likely to comply with the settlements long term, as they are both happy with the outcome overall.
 In addition, a support agreement that two spouses reach by mediating their divorce may address matters that you cannot necessarily address by using a court order.
 For instance, you can agree on how you and your spouse will pay for a child's college tuition, or who will support the children financially after they have graduated from high school.

 Other reasons to choose mediation

 Through mediation, parents can also create well-thought-out parenting plans that fit the children's changing and current needs.
 You can accomplish this planning at a level of detail that is simply impossible in divorce court.
-A California family law attorney can walk you through the mediation process during your divorce proceeding and help you to achieve an outcome that is personally favorable and that keeps the children's well-being as the top priority.
+A San Fernando Valley divorce attorney can walk you through the mediation process during your divorce proceeding and help you to achieve an outcome that is personally favorable and that keeps the children's well-being as the top priority.